 The selection of the most reliable measurements for tomography is based on three criteria.
 First, the distance between two stations must be longer than 3 wavelengths to satisfy the far-field approximation.
 Again, 4 km/s is used as a rule-of-thumb to estimate the wavelength.
 This introduces an effective long-period cut-off of r/12 (in seconds) between stations separated by distance r in km.
 For example, stations separated by 120 km will not return measurements at periods greater than 10 sec.
 Second, the SNR must be higher than 17 at the period of interest.
-Third, each measurement must be coherent with other measurements as measured by its ability to be fit by a tomographic map.
+These two criteria are chosen following Bensen et al. (2007a).
+Third, each measurement must be coherent with other measurements as measured by its ability to be fit by a smooth tomographic map.

-Figure 10 shows the number of measurements satisfying the first two selection criteria out of the 32,131 station-pairs for both Rayleigh and Love waves at different periods.
+Figure 10 shows the number of measurements satisfying the first two selection criteria out of the 31,878 station-pairs for both Rayleigh and Love waves at different periods.
 The shapes of the curves are very similar to the average SNR curves shown in Figure 5.
 At periods above 20 sec, both the R-R Rayleigh and T-T Love wave signals presumably have been obscured by high local noise levels on the horizontal component of the seismogram.
 This limits the longest period of Love wave tomography in this study to about 20 sec.
 The lower local noise on the vertical component allows us to extend the tomography for Rayleigh waves to significantly longer periods.

 We inverted the phase velocity measurements for both Rayleigh and Love waves at 8, 12, 16, and 20 sec period for phase speed maps using the tomographic method described by Barmin et al. (2001).
-The method estimates isotropic wave speed by minimizing a penalty functional composed of data misfit, model smoothness, and the perturbation m to an input reference model, $\mathbf{m}{0}$ , weighted by local path density.
-Here, we used the average of all selected velocity measurements at each period as our reference model $\mathbf{m}{0}$ .
+The method estimates isotropic wave speed by minimizing a penalty function composed of data misfit, model smoothness, and the perturbation m to an input reference model, \mathbf{m}{o} , weighted by local path density.
+Here, we used the average of all selected velocity measurements at each period as our reference model \mathbf{m}{o} .
 The method effectively employs "fat rays", similar to the use of Gaussian beams.
-Ritzwoller et al. (2002) showed that diffraction tomography with finite frequency sensitivity kernels recovers similar structure to this version of ray theory at periods shorter than 50 sec in most continental regions with dense path coverage.
+Although the result of our three-station method indicates the existence of off-great-circle and finite frequency effect, the effect is in general small.
+Ritzwoller et al. (2002) also showed that diffraction tomography with finite frequency sensitivity kernels recovers similar structures to this version of ray theory at periods shorter than 50 sec in most continental regions with dense path coverage.
 We have no reason to believe that more sophisticated finite-frequency kernels would change the results presented here appreciably, particularly in light of uncertainties in the shape of such kernels, the short periods considered here, and the short inter-station paths compared to teleseismic path lengths.
+However, more careful study needs to be done especially when considering the tomographic inversion including the azimuthal anisotropy when the travel time effects of off-great-circle paths could prove to be important.

 Figures 11a and 11c show the typical path coverage for Rayleigh and Love waves, respectively, in the inversion.
 Figures 11b and 11d show the resulting resolution maps estimated with the method described by Barmin et al. (2001) with modifications presented by Levshin et al. (2005).
-For each point on the map, the resolution surface resulting from the resolution matrix is fit locally by a 2-D Gaussian function and twice the estimated standard-deviation is identified with the estimated resolution.
+For each point on the map, the resolution surface resulting from the resolution kernel/matrix is fit locally by a 2-D Gaussian function and twice the estimated standard-deviation is identified with the estimated resolution.
 The resolution across most of the western US is smaller than 70 km, approximately equal to the average inter-station spacing, as expected for good data coverage.